wyh666666/CS-205-C-Lab3/ReadMe.txt

-This excercise is for CS 205  C/C++ course in SUStech Written by 11510602 Ni Xizi/ 11612027 Zhang Jinpeng
+This excercise is for CS 205  C/C++ course in SUSTech Written by 11510602 Ni Xizi/ 11612027 Zhang Jinpeng

 Lab 3 require to search all the file in a folder, print the name of same file in stdout.